In this guide

 Students from homes with a lower household income may be eligible for a larger grant.
 This additional support is means-tested and based on household income.
 For part-time students the amount you can get is also based on your intensity of study.

-Students who take out a maintenance loan could get up to £1,500 taken off their loan balance when they make the first loan repayment under the Welsh Government partial cancellation scheme.
+Full-time students who take out a maintenance loan could get up to £1,500 taken off their loan balance when they make the first loan repayment under the Welsh Government partial cancellation scheme.

 Tuition fees loans

 All eligible undergraduate students entering higher education since September 2018 will be able to apply for a loan to cover tuition fees.
 Most students won’t have to pay anything upfront for their course.

 Applying for student finance is done directly through the Student Finance Wales website.
 You can apply in Welsh or English language.